skip to content

 00:22:30 - Jenn Junod

-I mean, I feel like.
+I mean, I feel like...
 I don't know.
 I don't think Theo's mean, but I do say that's why he makes funny content.
 But I can't say he's mean.
-I don't know if that's the right.
+I don't know if that's the right word.

 00:22:45 - Anthony Campolo

 He's mean to some people sometimes for reasons that he thinks justify him being mean.
 And I think more often than not, he's correct.
-But right now, yeah, he is a little mean.
+But every now and then he is a little mean.
 That's because he has a confrontational style.

 00:22:59 - Jenn Junod